 Gardeners have a wide array of plants to use in their gardens.

 Native plants, plants introduced from years of plant exploration from around the world, and plants developed by professional and amateur breeders can be found in garden centres, in catalogs, and on web-sites.
 Use your knowledge of pollinator needs and the plant list in this document to guide your choices.

 - Choose a variety of plants that will provide nectar and pollen throughout the growing season. - Resist the urge to have a totally manicured lawn and garden.
 Leave bare ground for ground nesting bees.
-Leave areas of dead wood and leaf litter for other insects.

-• Find local resources to help you in your efforts.
-Contact your local Native Plant Society, native plant nursery (if there is one), or local conservation organizations.
+Leave areas of dead wood and leaf litter for other insects. - Find local resources to help you in your efforts.
+Contact your local native plant/botany study group or conservation groups.
 Visit your regional botanic gardens and arboreta.

 The scale of your plantings will vary but it is important to remember that you are trying to provide connectivity to the landscape adjacent to your property.
 Don't just look within your property boundaries.
-If your neighbour's property provides an essential element, such as water, which can be utilized by pollinators visiting your land, you may be able to devote more space to habitat elements that are missing nearby.
+If your neighbour's property provides an essential element which can be utilized by pollinators visiting your land, you may be able to devote more space to habitat elements that are missing nearby.

 It is best to use native plants which have evolved to support the needs of specific native pollinators.
 Some pollinators, however, are generalists and visit many different plants, both native and non-native.
 Be sure that any non-native plants you choose to use are not invasive.
 Remember that specialized cultivars sometimes aren't used by pollinators.
 Flowers that have been drastically altered, such as cultivars with double petals or completely different colour than the wild species, often prevent pollinators from finding and feeding on the flowers.
 In addition, some cultivars don't contain the same nectar and pollen resources that attract pollinators to the wild types.

 • CAUTION: Take time to evaluate the source of your plant material.
 You want to ensure you get plants that are healthy and correctly identified.
-Your local native plant nurseries, or conservation organizations can help you make informed decisions when searching for plants.
+Your local native plant nursery can help you make informed decisions when searching for plants.